pi-star-2025/pi_star/101_floors.md

 In the lowest spinal column

-All your pending quantum matter for the day exists in a spinal pouch
+All your pending quantum matter for the day exists in a spinal pouch (whatever has fallen to the bottom)

 It’s also the air in your lungs